g0mb4/abc/README.md

 A B Compiler targeting `x86_64-linux` based on [Ken Thompson's manual](doc/kbman.html).

 > [!WARNING]
-> Compiler is not fully implemented yet, maybe it will never will be.
+> Compiler is not fully implemented yet, maybe it never will be.

 The aim of this compiler is to compile the examples given in the manual, nothing more.